Episode Title:K-Beauty’s Favourite Antioxidants Ep - 48

 Vitamin E is also a natural anti-inflammatory, so it can be soothing and help calm the skin.

 Retinol (a derivative of Vitamin A) has a tried and true reputation for doing a Benjamin Button on your skin.
 With a smaller molecular structure than many other antioxidants, retinol is able to deeply penetrate into the skin.
-This can help to stimulate collagen production and promote cell renewal.
+This can help to stimulate collagen production and promote healthy new skin.

 What you’ll see on the surface?
-Fewer fine lines, wrinkles and a more even skin tone.
+Firstly, fewer visible fine lines and a more even skin tone.
 While stronger retinol products are available with a medical prescription, a gentler way to introduce them into your skincare routine can be through a moisturiser.

 I like APLB’sRetinol Vitamin A Moisture Cream, because it has a luxuriously thick texture that spreads easily once applied to the skin.